MicrosoftDocs/appcenter-docs/docs/diagnostics/upload-crashes.md

 Log properties:
 - `type`: required string with log type - "appleError" for Apple crashes, "managedError" for other crashes, "handledError" for errors, and "errorAttachment" for error attachments.
 - `timestamp`: optional string with log timestamp date-time, e.g "2017-03-13T18:05:42Z" - if set, needs to be at most 72 hours in the future of time of ingestion
-- `appLaunchTimestamp`: optional string that specifies timestamp date-time when the app was launched, for example "2017-03-13T18:05:42Z".
+- `appLaunchTimestamp`: required string that specifies timestamp date-time when the app was launched, for example "2017-03-13T18:05:42Z".
 - `device`: required object with device characteristics
     - `appVersion`: required string with application version name, for example "1.1.0"
     - `appBuild`: required string with application build number, for example "42"